Edric-Matwiejew/more_with_bash/README.md

 		}

-The result of a BASH function should be output to stdin, which can be done using the 'echo' command.
+Typically, a  BASH function outputs to stdin if sucessful:

+    echo 'Everything is fine!'

+And outputs to stderr otherwise:

+    echo 'Everything is awful!'
+1>&2

 Standard practice is to return the exit status of the function (or script) where,

 	return 0

-indicates success, and 'return N', where N=2,3..., indicates an error.
+indicates success, and `return [N]`, where [N]=1,2,3..., indicates an error.
 ___

 Example 2: A BASH function that returns the number of input arguments.